notasausage/pi-hole-unbound-wireguard/README.md

 ```
 sudo nano /etc/wireguard/peer1.conf
 ```
 and replace the contents with the [WireGuard client peer1.conf](peer1.conf) from this repository.

-You'll need to make the following changes:
+#### Configuration Details
+Use the same virtual IP address that you used in the `wg0.conf` file earlier for this client:
 ```
 [Interface]
 Address = 10.9.0.2/32
 ```
-Use the same virtual IP address that you used in the `wg0.conf` file earlier for this client.
+Replace `192.168.x.x` with the static IP address of your Raspberry Pi:
 ```
 DNS = 192.168.x.x
 ```
-Replace `192.168.x.x` with the static IP address of your Raspberry Pi.
+Replace `<peer1_privatekey>` with the output of your `cat peer1_privatekey` command earlier:
 ```
 PrivateKey = <peer1_privatekey>
 ```
-Replace `<peer1_privatekey>` with the output of your `cat peer1_privatekey` command earlier.
+Replace `<server_publickey>` with the output of your `cat server_publickey` command earlier:
 ```
 [Peer]
 PublicKey = <server_publickey>
 ```
-Replace `<server_publickey>` with the output of your `cat server_publickey` command earlier.
-```
-Endpoint = YOUR-PUBLIC-IP/DDNS:ListenPort
-```
 The `Endpoint` here refers to the public IP address and port number for incoming traffic to your network's router from the outside world.
 This is necessary so that devices outside your network know where to go to connect to your internal network's VPN.
 Your public IP address is available by visiting [IP Leak](http://www.ipleak.com), and the `ListenPort` should be set to the same port you set in your WireGuard's `wg0.conf` file (the default port is `51820`).
 ```
+Endpoint = YOUR-PUBLIC-IP/DDNS:ListenPort
+```
+For this use case, we're using a full tunnel rather than a [split tunnel](https://vpnbase.com/blog/what-is-vpn-split-tunneling/) (which allows some network traffic to come through outside of the VPN).
+```
 # For full tunnel use 0.0.0.0/0, ::/0 and for split tunnel use 192.168.1.0/24
 # or whatever your router’s subnet is
 AllowedIPs = 0.0.0.0/0, ::/0
 ```
-For this use case, we're using a full tunnel rather than a [split tunnel](https://vpnbase.com/blog/what-is-vpn-split-tunneling/) (which allows some network traffic to come through outside of the VPN).

 ### Optional: Setup Dynamic DNS for Your Public IP address
 If your ISP does not provide you with a static IP address (most don’t), and your IP changes for some reason (cable modem reboot, connectivity issues, etc.), your home network may be unreachable from the outside until you update it in your configuration files.
 The solution is to use a DDNS (Dynamic DNS) service where you choose a readable domain name and can automatically notify the service when your public IP address changes.